thib4ult/DataSource/README.md

 Implementations for other collection-displaying views (e.g. map views with annotations) can be crafted in a similar fashion.

-## Using with CoreData, KVO and others
+## Using with KVO and others

 `DataSource` protocol can be used to wrap any API that provides a collection of items and notifies of any changes of that collection.

 DataSource framework provides implementations for two such collection-based APIs:

-1. `FetchedResultsDataSource` class implements `DataSource` protocol using `NSFetchedResultsController` for CoreData models.
-`FetchedResultsDataSource` can be used just as any other `DataSource` without the need to manually implement `NSFetchedResultsControllerDelegate` protocol.
-2. `KVODataSource` implements Key-Value Observing (KVO) for ordered to-many relationships.
+1. `KVODataSource` implements Key-Value Observing (KVO) for ordered to-many relationships.

 In case you need to handle data changes provided by other sources e.g. Photos framework or the new Contacts framework, similar `DataSource` implementations can be easily crafted.